Holod-e/starting_templateGM/README.md

-# Starting_template
+# Starting_templateGM
-Starting template is a front-end HTML5 template for Genius Marketing developers.
+Starting templateGM is a front-end HTML5 template for Genius Marketing developers.

 ##Gulp - Start Guide
 <p>Need to ensure you have everything on your machine (Node.js, npm, bower)</p>